EritosinSalami/Olist/README.md

 - Offer a small discount for full payment (1-2%) to Incentivize customers to pay upfront, improve cash flow and reduce default risk.

 **5. Marketing & Lead Conversion**
 - Shuffling between two channel is what is best but the best performing channel is unknown.
-Investigate the “unknown” channel by adding a tracking parameter to all marketing campaigns to identify the source that currently drives 16% conversion (the highest) and scale the best‑performing channel while it substitutes with Paid search (12%) and can as well replace with Organic search (11%) to reduce cost of marketing.
+The “unknown” channel should be investigated by adding a tracking parameter to all marketing campaigns to identify the source that currently drives 16% conversion (the highest) and scale the best‑performing channel while it substitutes with Paid search (12%) and can as well replace with Organic search (11%) to reduce cost of marketing.

 ---